 What help you can get

-The government help you can get with dental care and dentures depends on your personal situation.
+The help you can get from the government with dental care and dentures depends on your personal situation.

 If you’re under 18

-Your local District Health Board (DHB) pays for basic dental services until you or your child turn 18.
-Most NZ children will be automatically enrolled when they’re born.
+Your local Te Whatu Ora health service pays for basic dental services until you or your child turn 18.
+Most New Zealand children will be automatically enrolled when they’re born.

-If you have not received a letter or pack about your child’s teeth by their first birthday, enrol them by calling 0800 Talk Teeth (0800 825 583).
+If you have not received a letter or information pack about your child’s teeth by their first birthday, enrol them by calling 0800 Talk Teeth (0800 825 583).
 You’ll go through to a local organisation that looks after children’s dental health and they’ll guide you through what you need to know and do.
 A child’s first checkup should be before their second birthday.